Psychedelic rock: 1966: Growth and early popularity

+Garage-psych

 Echard highlights early records by the 13th Floor Elevators and Love among the key psychedelic releases of 1966, along with "Shapes of Things", "Eight Miles High", "Rain" and Revolver.
-Originating from Austin, Texas, the first of these new bands came to the genre via the garage scene before releasing their debut album, The Psychedelic Sounds of the 13th Floor Elevators in December that year.
-It was the first rock album to include the adjective in its title, although the LP was released on an independent label and was little noticed at the time.
+Originating from Austin, Texas, the first of these new bands came to the genre via the garage scene before releasing their debut album, The Psychedelic Sounds of the 13th Floor Elevators in October that year.
+It was one of the first rock albums to include the adjective in its title, although the LP was released on an independent label and was little noticed at the time.
+Two other bands also used the word in titles of LPs released in November 1966: The Blues Magoos' Psychedelic Lollipop, and the Deep's Psychedelic Moods.
 Having formed in late 1965 with the aim of spreading LSD consciousness, the Elevators commissioned business cards containing an image of the third eye and the caption "Psychedelic rock".
 Rolling Stone highlights the 13th Floor Elevators as arguably "the most important early progenitors of psychedelic garage rock".

+Early popularity

 Donovan's July 1966 single "Sunshine Superman" became one of the first psychedelic pop/rock singles to top the Billboard charts in the US.
 Influenced by Aldous Huxley’s The Doors of Perception, and with lyrics referencing LSD, it contributed to bringing psychedelia to the mainstream.

-The Beach Boys' October 1966 single "Good Vibrations" was another early pop song to incorporate psychedelic lyrics and sounds.
+Subsequently, the Beach Boys' October 1966 single "Good Vibrations" was another early pop song to incorporate psychedelic lyrics and sounds.
 The single's success prompted an unexpected revival in theremins and increased the awareness of analog synthesizers.
 As psychedelia gained prominence, Beach Boys-style harmonies would be ingrained into the newer psychedelic pop.